aloefflerj/astro-focus-kit/README.md

   ![image](https://user-images.githubusercontent.com/51006938/204977709-fd962829-9b59-42da-9faa-0b087e8754b6.png)

   - Lets say I have a pending task for today and try to access facebook
-    - You should be redirected to the block page
+    - I should be redirected to the block page

       ![image](https://user-images.githubusercontent.com/51006938/204978324-d40feece-6e83-4d03-893d-184bac286fe9.png)
     - You can choose to go back to tasks page and accept the block